mgoyal2-atl/atlassian-bitbucket-server-integration-plugin/readme.md

 ### Create an Application Link

 Creating an Application Link to Jenkins enables additional functionality in Bitbucket Server.
+Watch our [video](https://youtu.be/djXwI9OGvhQ) to find out how to do this, or see below for written instructions.
 This step is only relevant if you’re on Bitbucket 7.4+.

 #### 1. Register Bitbucket Server as a consumer